 Term life insurance offers coverage at premiums often significantly less than those for portable group and whole life policies.
 Best of all, they’re flexible in the amount of coverage you can apply for and the length of the time (the term) your policy will be in effect.
 Typical term periods are 10, 15, 20, 25, and 30 years.
 The term period locks in the policy cost for that specific time and your rates will not increase at any point during your coverage.

-You can quickly and easily get a term life quote online.
+Luckily, it’s quick and easy to get a term life quote online.
 And if you need help determining how much coverage your family might need or have other questions about term life insurance, reach out to a trusted life insurance professional for guidance.